GStreamer/gstreamer/markdown/application-development/advanced/clocks.md

 Clock providers exist because they play back media at some rate, and this rate is not necessarily the same as the system clock rate.
-For example, a soundcard may playback at 44,1 kHz, but that doesn't mean that after *exactly* 1 second *according to the system clock*, the soundcard has played back 44.100 samples.
+For example, a soundcard may play back at 44.1 kHz, but that doesn't mean that after *exactly* 1 second *according to the system clock*, the soundcard has played back 44100 samples.
 This is only true by approximation.
 In fact, the audio device has an internal clock based on the number of samples played that we can expose.